codyjedmunds/ai-evaluation-portfolio/README.md

 - Negative examples illustrating common evaluator errors
 - Side-by-side comparisons showing subtle judgment differences

 This section demonstrates how ambiguity can be surfaced, preserved, and scored rather than prematurely collapsed.

 **Primary focus:** epistemic judgment and evaluator calibration.

 ---

+### 2. `noumenal-triangulator/`

+A documentation-first evaluation pipeline demonstrating how fluent but quietly misleading LLM outputs can be audited *after generation* without rewriting, correcting, or debating the content.

+The Noumenal Triangulator separates evaluation into three roles:

+- **Registrar** — neutral extraction of claims, assumptions, constraints, and unresolved ambiguity
+- **Auditor** — detection of structural failure modes and assignment of severity
+- **Escalation Controller** — policy-driven containment decisions

+The included worked example demonstrates a “quiet wrongness” case in which an apparently reasonable model response prematurely resolves ambiguity by assuming a benign regime (low stakes, reversible error).
+The system converts this into a traceable **CLARIFY** decision, pausing downstream use of the output until missing variables or assumptions are explicitly resolved.

+**Primary focus:** post-hoc evaluation, containment logic, and judgment under ambiguity.

+---

-### 2. `evaluator-qa-escalation-playbook/`
+### 3. `evaluator-qa-escalation-playbook/`

 A practical playbook for operating evaluation workflows in production environments.